acima-credit/actionable/README.md

 end
 ```

-There are special steps that are only ran if the main steps were successful or if they failed.
+There are special steps that are only run if the main steps were successful or if they failed.
 These are called `success_steps` and `failure_steps`.
-They work just like any other step, excpet that they are always ran at the end.
+They work just like any other step, excpet that they are always run at the end.

 ```ruby
 class CreateInvoice < ::Actionable::Action